 Avoid using “delete cache table”, try use truncate, as it is faster than delete statement

 Consider update cache base on update one instead of refresh whole table, i.e. update set *** employee_cache where id = 3), then the cache will be updated more efficiently

+Time Zone

+In some scenario, we need to insert current data time into database just like field last update time. in this scenario, normally developer will use now method in MySQL. but as VIEW system support lots countries with different time zone, and even different in same country.
+So as rule, in VIEW development, we forbid to use Now method, instead to use a PHP constant “BRANCHNOW” to add the current time into database.

 Rules of Index Usage